ClementTsang/opal/Why.md

 Short answer: Why not?

-Longer answer: I was a bit bored and wanted a small project to work on, I wanted to play with WASM and Yew, I wanted to try using Tailwind, and I just took an intro to linguistics class.
-This all consolidated into working on this overly-complicated-and-unnecessary project.
+Longer answer: I was a bit bored and wanted a small project that I could work on in small chunks, I wanted to play with WASM and Yew, I wanted to try using Tailwind, and I just took an intro to linguistics class.
+This all consolidated into working on this overly-complicated and unnecessary project.

 ## Why "opal"?

 I like making my project names silly acronyms, jokes, or puns.
+If you haven't seen the repo description, opal here stands for "Oxidized Phonetics Alphabet Lookup".
+Why did I choose this acronym?
+I have no idea.

 ## Why did you not use a conventional backend/DB setup?
 Why a static page?